stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 * Key: the string `"vm::"`, the fully-qualified contract identifier, the string `"::4::"`, the name of the token as defined in its Clarity contract, the string `"::"`, and the serialized Clarity value that represents the token.
-* Value: a serialized Clarity standard principal
+* Value: a serialized Clarity Principal (either a Standard Principal or a Contract Principal)

 Example: `"vm::SP13N5TE1FBBGRZD1FCM49QDGN32WAXM2E5F8WT2G.example-contract::4::example-nft::\x02\x00\x00\x00\x0b\x68\x65\x6c\x6c\x6f\x20\x77\x6f\x72\x6c\x64"`
 refers to the non-fungible token `"hello world"` (which has type `buff` and is comprised of 11 bytes), defined in Clarity contract `SP13N5TE1FBBGRZD1FCM49QDGN32WAXM2E5F8WT2G.example-contract` as a type of non-fungible token `example-nft`.

+A Principal Address is either a 32check-encoded address in the case of standard principal, or a c32check-encoded address, followed by an ASCII period `.`0, and an ASCII-encoded string for a contract principal.

 #### Calculating the State of a Smart Contract